dan-trewin/helpful-docs/helpful-mac-shortcuts.md

 # Helpful Mac Shortcuts

 These shortcuts are being compiled to help Windows natives adapt to a new mac.
+I also highly recommend downloading [Spectacle](https://www.spectacleapp.com/) as it will allow you to move and resize windows with ease (a feature Windows has had natively for ages)

 ## OS Shortcuts
 Description | Shortcut | Notes